IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance_network_interface.rst

 Parameters
 ----------

+  subnet (True, str, None)
+    (Required for new resource) The unique identifier of the subnet.

   name (True, str, None)
     (Required for new resource) The user-defined name for this network interface.
 If unspecified, the name will be a hyphenated list of randomly-selected words.

-  allow_ip_spoofing (False, bool, False)
-    Indicates whether source IP spoofing is allowed on this interface.
-If false, source IP spoofing is prevented on this interface.
-If true, source IP spoofing is allowed on this interface.

-  security_groups (False, list, None)
-    None

-  subnet (True, str, None)
-    (Required for new resource) The unique identifier of the subnet.

   primary_ip (False, list, None)